 Yet the balance of costs and benefits has changed over time, and the uneasy détente over testing has become more difficult to sustain.
 This is evident at the University of California.
-Over the past 2 decades, the correlation between test scores and socioeconomic factors has increased sharply among UC applicants, as shown in Figure 1.1.
+Over the past two decades, the correlation between test scores and socioeconomic factors has increased sharply among UC applicants, as shown in Figure 2:

-In 1995, family income, parental education, and race/ethnicity together accounted for 23% of the variance in test scores among UC applicants, compared to 5% of the variance in high school grades.
-By 2016, those same factors accounted for 40% of the variance in SAT/ACT scores, compared to 9% for high school GPA.
-What this means is that 40% of the variation in students' SAT/ACT scores is attributable to differences in socioeconomic circumstance.
-It also means that test scores have become a deterrent to admission of poor, first-generation college, and Latinx and African American applicants at UC.1
+In 1994, family income, parental education, and race/ethnicity together accounted for 25 percent of the variance in test scores among UC applicants, compared to 7 percent of the variance in high school grades.
+By 2011, those same factors accounted for over 35 percent of the variance in SAT/ACT scores, compared to 8 percent for high school GPA.
+What this means is that over a third of the variation in students' SAT/ACT scores is attributable to differences in socioeconomic circumstance.
+It also means that